 Like cats and dogs

-With so much new data to be gathered, scientific reseach and product development sometimes go hand in hand.
+With so much new data to be gathered, scientific research and product development sometimes go hand in hand.

 Animal Biome has launched a product to analyze the gut bacteria of pets (cats and dogs).
 With Animal Biome, pet owners send in a stool sample.
 In return, the company uses DNA sequencing to analyze and benchmark the animal’s health against other sick and healthy pets, and hopes to offer targeted therapies based on the results.